-Ellen Degeneres Divorce Fear: Halts Portia De Rossi Career, Cheating Involved?
+Ellen DeGeneres Divorce Fear: Halts Portia De Rossi Career, Cheating Involved?

 “Of course, the news comes as a surprise and especially for Ellen’s fans who are used to seeing her as someone who is always cheerful with a carefree, yet caring personality.
 But it looks like she’s the exact opposite behind closed doors and that’s why her marriage to Portia is suffering.”

-As expected, Ellen Degeneres has not responded to recent claims concerning her marriage with Portia de Rossi, and it’s fairly unlikely that she’ll want to address it.
+As expected, Ellen DeGeneres has not responded to recent claims concerning her marriage with Portia de Rossi, and it’s fairly unlikely that she’ll want to address it.

 What do you think?
-Could you imagine Degeneres being somebody that wouldn’t allow their partner to have a successful career over fears that she could potentially lose Portia to another woman?
+Could you imagine DeGeneres being somebody that wouldn’t allow their partner to have a successful career over fears that she could potentially lose Portia to another woman?

 [Featured Image by Frazer Harrison/Getty Images]